kframework/c-semantics/INSTALL.md

 ```
 $ cd ~
 $ git clone --depth=1 https://github.com/kframework/c-semantics.git
-$ sudo apt-get install build-essential libxml-libxml-perl libstring-escape-perl ocaml graphviz
+$ sudo apt-get install build-essential diffutils libxml-libxml-perl libstring-escape-perl libgetopt-declare-perl opam
-$ sudo cpan -i Text::Diff DBI Getopt::Declare
+$ k-configure-opam-dev
+$ eval `opam config env`
 $ cd c-semantics
-$ make
+$ make -j4
 $ export PATH=$PATH:~/c-semantics/dist
 ```

 ### 1. Install basic dependencies.
-- The GNU C compiler (GCC) and Make.
+- The GNU C compiler (GCC), Make, diff, and patch.
 On OSX, these programs are generally part of XCode.
-On Ubuntu, these programs are part of the "build-essential" package and can be installed with the following:
+On Ubuntu, these programs are part of the "build-essential" and "diffutils" packages and can be installed with the following:
 ```
-$ sudo apt-get install build-essential
+$ sudo apt-get install build-essential diffutils
 ```
 - If using Windows, you'll probably want to install cygwin.